AleDenshi/comfy.guide/content/server/i2p-daemon.md

 	## ...
 	port = 4440
 	```
-3. Allow TCP and UDP connections on the port chosen in your firewall:
+3. Allow TCP and UDP connections on the selected port in your firewall:

 	```sh
 	ufw allow in 4440/tcp